simonklee/profanity/README.md

     -h
             help text
     -http=":8080"
-            specifiy which address the HTTP server should bind to.
+            set bind address for the HTTP server -wordlist=""
-    -wordlist=""
-            filepath to use a '\n' separated word list which will be loaded as the default.
+            filepath to use a '\n' separated word list which will be used as the default profanity filter -log=0
-    -logLevel=0
             set log level
     -version=false
             display version number and exit